BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 ## Finding the completed Annotation job

-1. There are two places to access a completed job in BV-BRC or PATRIC.
+1. There are two places to access a completed job in BV-BRC.
 Clicking on the Jobs icon at the bottom right of any page will open the list of jobs that have been submitted.
 ![Figure 28](./images/Picture28.png "Figure 28")

 2. A complete list of all completed jobs will appear from most recent to the very first job ever submitted.
 Clicking on any of the column heads will resort the page to show the results in that order.